Introduction

 Tips for Choosing Supplies That Fit Your Child

 Every young artist is different – some like drawing detailed pictures, others prefer bold colours and messy painting.
-Look for supplies that match your child’s interests and skill level.
-Don’t worry if you need to try a few different things to find the perfect fit.
+Here are some tips to help you choose the right supplies:

 Growing a Collection That Grows with Your Artist